vdhamer/Photo-Club-Hub/.github/README.md

 > The app showcases curated images made by members of photo clubs.

 The images within the app are divided into so-called `portfolios`.
-These portfolios cover the part of a photographer's work that is associated with one photo club.
+Each portfolio covers that part of a photographer's work that is associated with one single photo club.

 <ul><details><summary>